What is the course about?

 What will we cover?

-Flush setting techniques for round and oval stones, in which stones are set level with the surface of a metal form.
+Flush setting techniques for round stones, in which stones are set level with the surface of a metal form.

 What will I achieve?